lmriccardo/libcnet/Note.md

 - [x] Change the receiver so that it uses a Message Queue instead of `process` function (**PROBLEM 2**)
 - [x] Re-engineering applied
 - [?]
 Check for memory safetiness using Valgrind
+- [ ] Add into the crafter the possibility to craft all packets

 #### ICMP PACKETS